mani-plant/WebCL.js/README.md

 # WebCL.js
 An easy to use, light weight Javascript library for doing general purpose computations on GPU.

-## Example
+## Introduction
-A simple 16 line program to square all numbers in input array in parallel.
+A program to square all numbers in input array in parallel.

 ```
 var myGPU = new GPU();